Understanding Fetal Brain Development

 When does a fetus have brain activity?

-As early as week five in the pregnancy, your baby’s brain will begin to develop the following areas, which help with a range of bodily functions:
+As early as week four in pregnancy, your baby’s brain will begin to develop three primary brain vesicles:

-• Hypothalamus: This helps to regulate your baby’s temperature, hunger and thirst, sleep, and emotions.
+- Prosencephalon: This area later goes on to develop the cerebrum, which will be responsible for the regulation of your baby’s temperature, hunger and thirst, sleep, and emotions.

 When does a fetus develop a brain function to power the entire body?